Kazuya Yoshii: Career

 Yoshii released his first live album Dragon Head Miracle on April 30, 2008.
 His January 2009 single "Biru Mania" included a cover of "Kuchibiru Motion", which Yoshii wrote for the duo PUFFY two years earlier.
 The single was followed by his fifth album Volt on March 18.

-The single "Love & Peace" was released on February 16, 2011 and a cover of "Betsujin" was contributed to the Reichi Nakaido tribute album OK!!!
-C'mon Chabo!!! which was released days later.
-His sixth album The Apples was released on April 13, 2011 and followed by his first mini album After the Apples just seven months later.
+The single "Love & Peace" was released on February 16, 2011, and a cover of "Betsujin" was contributed to the Reichi Nakaido tribute album OK!!!
+C'mon Chabo!!! which was released days later, "Love & Peace" was also used as the ending theme for the Japanese version of Countdown to Zero.
+His sixth album The Apples was released on April 13, 2011, and followed by his first mini album After the Apples just seven months later.

 He covered the song "Razor Sharp・Kireru Yatsu" for the 2012 Kiyoshiro Imawano tribute album King of Songwriter ~Songs of Kiyoshiro Covers~.
 His 2012 single "Tenbyō no Shikumi" was used as the theme song of the film Key of Life.

 In 2014, it was announced that Yoshii would transfer record labels to Triad/Nippon Columbia.
 He contributed a cover of "Be My Last" for the Hikaru Utada tribute album Utada Hikaru no Uta at the end of the year.
 The January 2015 single "Clear" was his first official release on Triad, which was the debut label of The Yellow Monkey, although his first cover album Yoshii Funk Jr. ~Korega Genten!!~ was released by Nippon Columbia two months earlier.

 His song "Chōzetsu☆Dynamic!", which he composed with lyrics by Yukinojo Mori, is the opening theme song of the Dragon Ball Super anime.
 It was released as a single on October 7, 2015, with a B-side cover of "Romantic Ageru yo" that features his former Yellow Monkey bandmate Hideaki Kikuchi on guitar.
 The Yellow Monkey reunited in 2016 and began an arena tour in May.

 In 2021, Yoshii formed the record label Utanova Music and signed a partnership deal with A-Sketch.

 Personal life

-Kazuya Yoshii married his first wife in 1992 at the first time as the yellow monkey debut.
+Kazuya Yoshii married his first wife in 1992.
 They had three daughters and one son before getting divorced in 2008.
 On June 26, 2015, it was announced that Yoshii married tarento Kaori Manabe who was pregnant with his child and due to give birth in the fall.
 Their marriage certificate was submitted in September and Kaori gave birth on October 20, 2015.
 He first met Manabe, who is fourteen years his junior and has been a fan of Yellow Monkey since middle school, in autumn 2011.

+At the end of December 2021, Yoshii visited a specialist after feeling something strange in his throat and was diagnosed with a polyp caused by inflammation.
+After canceling all scheduled performances, he underwent surgery to remove it in February 2022.
+However, another polyp was discovered and removed six months later, followed by a third that was removed in October.
+After testing at a university in November, Yoshii was diagnosed with early stage laryngeal cancer.
+He was treated and deemed cancer free by the beginning of 2023.